Official match ball

 2018 — Telstar 18.
 Adidas paid tribute to the original 1970 Telstar.
 Embedded NFC chip for the first time.

 2026 — the new edition.
 Continuing the lineage.
-Available now via the buying options above.
+Use the buying routes above to verify the exact listing, seller and current terms.

 Share this